Toronto, Canada

 Highlights from Toronto, Canada

-• Making a day-trip to Niagara Falls
+- Going on a day-trip to Niagara Falls

-• Hiking at Dundas Peak
+- Hiking at Dundas Peak during peak fall colors

 Top Things to Do in Toronto